ntotten/ntotten.github.io/_posts/2013-04-14-windows-azure-sdk-for-nodejs-and-cli-updated-for-nodejs-010x.md

     npm install azure

 An alternative option is to use our one-click installers to install the SDK and tools together.
-You can find the [Node.js installere here](http://www.windowsazure.com/en-us/downloads/).
+You can find the [Node.js installer here](http://www.windowsazure.com/en-us/downloads/).